HLT33115

 Funding

-State funding availability in NSW, VIC and QLD.
-Federal incentive availability in SA, NSW, QLD, WA and VIC
+State funding available in NSW, VIC and QLD.

 This qualification comprises 15 units of competency, including 7 core units and 8 elective units, selected to reflect relevant workplace requirements and industry standards for workers who use a range of factual, technical and procedural knowledge to provide assistance to health professional staff for the care of clients.